dhirajpatra/contactmailandinstagramgallery/README.md

 DFD
 1
-Dhiraj PatraSoftware Requirement Specifications – PastBook – Contact Us & Gallery Pages
+Dhiraj PatraSoftware Requirement Specifications – Contact Us & Gallery

+Pages

- Home
+Home
 It has menu for both Contact Us and Gallery application.
-

 Contact Us
 This is contact us page to give customer details to send mail by mailgun to customer support, save into DB, save into Airtable.